 Figure 7 Proportional contribution of the major tick species to the total tick counts (1900-2017).
 The grey shaded area represent area where there was no tick submissions.

 Species abundance

+Overall, the number of annual tick submissions for identification was variable (Figure 6).
+In the late 1970s, Lyme Disease was first described and growing media interest in ticks and tick-borne disease contributed to the spike in public submissions in the late 1980s and concurrent short-term support of the TRL (earlyTRL) (Steere, Broderick, & Malawista, 1978).
+After this initial spike in tick submissions, submission frequency decreased but interest in ticks and their role as vectors has not diminished.
+On average, PSUEnt continues to receive ~50 tick specimens for identification annually.

-rior to the 1990s, the majority of the tick submissions were made up of I. cookei and R. sanguineus specimens.
+Prior to the 1990s, the majority of the tick submissions were made up of I. cookei and R. sanguineus specimens (Figure 7).
 The spike in the number of submissions 1990 were largely due to D. variabilis, but gradually, I. scapularis became the dominant taxon submitted.
 Results from the Mann-Kendall test supports these observations with an upward trend in the I. scapularis counts (tau = 0.288, p = 0.02) and a significant downward trend in D. variabilis (tau = -0.408, p = 0.002).
 The Mann-Kendall also indicate that the proportional contributions of I. cookei (tau = -0.607, p < 0.001) and R. sanguineus (tau = -0.377, p = 0.005) to the total count have also significantly shifted over a century.

 Seasonality

 Figure 8: The total proportion of tick specimens received at different months of the years from 1900 to 2017.

-Figure 9:

-By aggregating the monthly submissions by decades, we could then see that there are significant variation in the seasonality (Figure 9).
+On the bottom are the overall seasonality of the five most abundant tick species.

+The seasonality of all the tick submissions were data for the five most abundant tick species tracks with previous records of seasonality described by other researcher (refs).
+Submissions of D. variabilis, Am. americanum, I. cookei and R. sanguineus were most abundant during the period between May and July.
+By species, D. variabilis and Am. americanum were most abundant from March to October.
+I. cookei and R. sanguineus samples were submitted throughout the year, but had peak abundance in June.
+Samples of I. scapularis were also submitted year-round, but the peak abundances were bimodally distributed, with a large peak in between May to June, and a second peak between October to November.
+Our data tracks these peaks, although nymphal I. scapularis were also submitted during late spring to early fall.

 Life stage abundance by species